Alzheimer's Disease

 5. Predictive and pathogenic genomic analysis

-The program has been designed with international projection, oriented to the European, Asian and Ibero-American populations.
+The program has been designed with international projection, oriented to the European, Asian and Latin American population.

-On World Alzheimer's Day the Alzheimer's Prevention Plan was launched, you can review Dr. Cacabelos' most prominent interventions and interviews in a variety of ways:
+On the occasion of World Alzheimer's Day and the launching of the Alzheimer's Prevention Plan, you can review the most important interventions and interviews of Dr. Cacabelos in various media:

 • Cacabelos R. Population-level pharmacogenomics for precision drug development in dementia.
 Expert Review of Precision Medicine and Drug Development, 2018;3:3; 163-188.
 DOI: 10.1080/23808993.2018.1468218.